 Not to generalise, you will run into the odd ass, especially when it comes to service- franchise restaurants to be particular, they have an awful reputation-but there is something genuinely friendly and helpful about the people here.

 I hear that the south, which I have not yet visited, is warm to the touch while the North does no one any initial favours.
 I find myself in the middle where things happen in a matter of time.
-The youth is particularly active and opinionated and homosexuality- a contradiction of the typical Latin machismo-is increasingly becoming accepted in big cities.
-There is a palpable presence of a vast counter-culture which -contrary to what by definition of what a counterculture is- exists harmoniously parallel to the conservative standard that otherwise reflects what the people are about.
+The youth is particularly active and opinionated; and homosexuality- a contradiction of the typical Latin machismo-is increasingly becoming accepted in big cities.
+There is a palpable presence of a vast counter-culture which -contrary to what by definition a counterculture is- exists harmoniously parallel to the conservative standard that otherwise reflects what the people are about.

 I feel that it is evident here that still waters run the deep.